 Screening and Biopsy

 PSA screening may reveal results—e.g., a high PSA—that prompt a doctor to recommend a biopsy.
-However, the result may create more confusion.
-If the PSA is only mildly elevated, the next steps may not be clear.
+However, if the PSA is only mildly elevated, the next steps may not be clear.
 Fortunately, there are many other supplementary tests and considerations that can help you and your doctor decide if a biopsy is necessary, including:

-- Free PSA test (<25% Free PSA indicates greater risk of having cancer)
+- Free PSA test (<10% Free PSA indicates greater risk of having cancer; <25% is concerning)

 - PSA velocity or the rate of rise over time (faster increase means more risk)

 - PSA density, or the PSA per volume of prostate (higher density means more risk)

-- PSA-based markers (for instance the prostate health index, 4K score)
+- PSA-based markers (e.g., the Prostate Health Index or 4K score)

 - Other markers, a urinary PCA3 or SelectMDx test

 - Magnetic resonance imaging (MRI) of the prostate

-It should be noted that these recommendations apply only to screening—testing of healthy men without symptoms.
+It should be noted that these recommendations apply only to screening: testing of healthy men without symptoms.
 Once the diagnosis of prostate cancer is confirmed by biopsy, PSA is still used for monitoring the status of the cancer, and the interpretation of results depends on how the cancer is managed.
-Discuss these individual tests with your doctor to make screening decisions that are best for you.
+Discuss these individual tests with your doctor to make decisions that are best for you.

-Studies to inform the best use of cancer-specific blood- and urine-based tests are on the horizon, and investigations continue into using imaging, such as MRI, to help screen and target the biopsy for prostate cancer.
+Studies to inform the best use of cancer-specific blood-and urine-based tests are ongoing, and investigations continue into using imaging, such as MRI, to help screen and target the biopsy for prostate cancer.
 PCF is an active contributor in sponsoring these research studies.
 Donate to lend your support!
-Regardless, the PSA test remains an important tool in the diagnostic process.
+Regardless, the PSA test remains an important tool in the screening process.